pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 The library's :class:`~eventsourcing.compressor.ZlibCompressor` class uses Python's :mod:`zlib` module.

-The mapper expects an instance of :class:`~eventsourcing.compressor.AbstractCompressor`, and :class:`~eventsourcing.compressor.ZlibCompressor` implements this abstract base class, so if you want to use another compression strategy simply implement the base class.
+The mapper expects an instance of the abstract base class :class:`~eventsourcing.compressor.Compressor`, and :class:`~eventsourcing.compressor.ZlibCompressor` implements this abstract base class, so if you want to use another compression strategy simply implement the base class.

 .. _Notification objects: